huggingface/transformers/docs/source/en/tasks/visual_question_answering.md

 ... )
 ```

-2. Pass the training arguments to [`Trainer`] along with the model, dataset, processpe, and data collator.
+2. Pass the training arguments to [`Trainer`] along with the model, dataset, processor, and data collator.

 ```py
 >>> from transformers import Trainer